LEXUGE/nixos/README.md

 If you want to use `shadowsocks`, please create `secrets/shadowsocks.json`.

+## Note
+Do remeber to run `sudo nix-channel --update` regularly in order to upgrade `unstable` channel which would not be upgraded automatically.

+# Structure of the configuration
+The system configuration could be split up into three pieces, system-wide, user-land, and device-specifications.
+- User-land `users/`: I would do some personal configuration here, this would include which shell to use for specific user, what packages to install, etc.
+- Device-specifications `devices/`: This would include some non-universal device specific configurations like `TLP` power management and `fprintd` fingerprint auth.
+- System: Rest of them are a re-usable system with my personal flavor added (e.g. `smartdns` and transparent proxy for better networking experience).

 # How do I steal it?
 It's actually not well-structured for stealing.
 But here are some
 instructions: